Baseball’s “The Hit Dog” Buys Edgewater Dev Site for $7M

-Former baseball first baseman Mo “The Hit Dog” Vaughn plans to build market-rate apartments in Miami’s Edgewater neighborhood, marking a shift for his company that has so far focused on affordable housing.
+Former baseball slugger Mo Vaughn plans to build market-rate apartments in Miami’s Edgewater neighborhood, marking a shift for his company that has so far focused on affordable housing.

 Based in New York, Omni buys and rehabilitates affordable housing and has completed its own affordable projects throughout the U.S., according to its website.
-Since it was founded in 2004, Omni has owned and managed 17,000 affordable units across 11 states.
+Since its founding in 2004, Omni has owned and managed 17,000 affordable units across 11 states.
 It lists properties in New York, New Jersey, Massachusetts, Maryland, Rhode Island and Wyoming.

-Omni describes itself as a community builder, touting on its website partnerships with nonprofits and grassroots organizations to provide after school programs, skills training and adult education.
+Omni describes itself as a community builder, touting partnerships with nonprofits and grassroots organizations to provide after-school programs, skills training and adult education.

 But not all Omni property renters have had good things to say about the company.
 Residents of Garden Spires in Newark have alleged water leaks, mold and mice infestations, NJ.com reported in October.
 A spokesperson for Omni, which had completed a $58 million renovation at the two-tower complex, responded that an unexpected plumbing issue required the replacement of the entire plumbing line and water cutoffs during business hours in unit kitchens.

-Although Garden Spires had passed inspections, code officers reportedly found in September roaches, mice, bathroom leaks, overloaded dumpsters, defective stoves, water leaks in some units and issues with entry doors for the two buildings, NJ.com reported.
+Although Garden Spires had passed inspections, code officers in September reportedly found roaches, mice, leaks, overloaded dumpsters, defective stoves and issues with entry doors for the two buildings, NJ.com reported.

-Vaughn – who played for the Boston Red Sox, New York Mets and Anaheim Angels – started Omni with Eugene Schneur, an attorney, according to the company’s website.
+Vaughn, who played first base for the Boston Red Sox, New York Mets and Anaheim Angels, started Omni with Eugene Schneur, an attorney, according to the company’s website.

 The new site in Edgewater — a trendy neighborhood redeveloped in recent years with high-rise condominiums that replaced low-level apartments and single-family houses — offers an opportunity for Omni to enter the market-rate rental market at an advantageous time and place.